What is IoT Plug and Play?

 - How to develop an IoT device application that supports IoT Plug and Play.

-IoT Plug and Play is useful for two types of developers:
+IoT Plug and Play is used by two types of developer:

 Use IoT Plug and Play devices